DamiMartinez/damimartinez.github.io/_posts/2025-10-01-rethinking-lean-startup-ai.md

 Be realistic about the work involved:

-- **Labeling scale vs. cost.** You can’t annotate every turn — you must sample and automate.
+- **Labeling scale vs. cost.** You can't annotate every turn.
+You must sample and automate.
 - **Taxonomy design is domain-specific.** Legal, medical, and creative apps need different failure categories.
-- **Causality is difficult.** Failures can stem from prompts, selection of context, model quirks, or UI shaving — isolating the root cause takes discipline.
+- **Causality is difficult.** Failures can stem from prompts, selection of context, model quirks, or UI shaving.
+Isolating the root cause takes discipline.
 - **Drift & versioning.** Continuous monitoring and regression tests are required after each model/prompt change.
 - **Latency vs. correctness trade-offs.** Added verification steps increase response time; tune according to user tolerance.
 - **Privacy & compliance.** Logging conversations requires careful design around anonymization, retention, and access controls.
-- **Organizational alignment.** Error analysis must be cross-functional — product, ML, engineering, research, and ops — to translate findings into action.
+- **Organizational alignment.** Error analysis must be cross-functional (product, ML, engineering, research, and ops) to translate findings into action.

 ## Final Thoughts

-The Lean Startup mantra — validated learning wins — is more relevant than ever.
-But in AI products, *what you validate* must expand: listen to customers **and** measure the model’s behavior.
+The Lean Startup mantra of "validated learning wins" is more relevant than ever.
+But in AI products, *what you validate* must expand: listen to customers **and** measure the model's behavior.
 Error analysis transforms opaque LLM outputs into actionable signals that feed the learning loop.
 Teams that instrument both sides and close that loop will build safer, more reliable, and more valuable AI products.

 ## ChatIntel

 Implementing robust error analysis is non-trivial, which is why we built **[ChatIntel](https://chatintel.ai/)**.
-ChatIntel helps teams capture conversations, run structured error analysis, and integrate model-level signals into product decision-making — making it much easier to apply validated learning to both users and models.
+ChatIntel helps teams capture conversations, run structured error analysis, and integrate model-level signals into product decision-making.
+This makes it much easier to apply validated learning to both users and models.

-If you’re building or scaling a conversational AI product, don’t just understand your customers — understand your AI too.
+If you're building or scaling a conversational AI product, don't just understand your customers.
+Understand your AI too.
 Check out [ChatIntel](https://chatintel.ai/).